mizrael/davidguida.net/src/_posts/2014-04-30-adding-a-custom-mediatypeformatter-to-your-webapi-project.md

 2) in the WriteToStreamAsync method just serialize the input value to json and write it to the output stream as string (I am using the terrific <a title="Json.NET" href="http://james.newtonking.com/json" target="_blank">Newtonsoft Json library</a> for this)

 BONUS:
-if you don&#8217;t like adding more querystring parameters,  the <a title="MediaTypeFormatterExtensions" href="http://msdn.microsoft.com/en-us/library/system.net.http.formatting.mediatypeformatterextensions(v=vs.118).aspx" target="_blank">MediaTypeFormatterExtensions </a>class exposes other two methods, AddRequestHeaderMapping and AddUriPathExtensionMapping.
+if you don't like adding more querystring parameters,  the <a title="MediaTypeFormatterExtensions" href="http://msdn.microsoft.com/en-us/library/system.net.http.formatting.mediatypeformatterextensions(v=vs.118).aspx" target="_blank">MediaTypeFormatterExtensions </a>class exposes other two methods, AddRequestHeaderMapping and AddUriPathExtensionMapping.

 Enjoy!